John F. Kennedy was the 35th President of the United States.

 John F. Kennedy’s Political Path, Marriage, And Family

 JFK had serious discussions with his father.
 He was eventually convinced to run for Congress to represent the 11th congressional district of Massachusetts.
 He won in 1946.
-He served for 3 terms or a total of 6 years in the House and in 1952, he became a US Senator.
+He served for three terms or a total of six years in the House, and in 1952, he became a United States Senator.

 Not long after becoming Senator, 36-year-old JFK married 24-year-old Jacqueline Bouvier, a writer for the Washington Times-Herald.

-Early on in their marriage, his back gave him problems again and he underwent 2 major operations.
-While he was recovering after surgery, he wrote a book about brave US Senators who risked their political careers to fight for principles that they believe in.
+Early in their marriage, his back gave him problems again, and he underwent two major operations.
+While recovering after surgery, he wrote a book about brave United States Senators who risked their political careers to fight for principles they believed in.

 That book, Profiles in Courage, was the winner of the Pulitzer Prize for biography in 1957.
-It was also a memorable year for JFK’s family because it was also the year when their first child Caroline, was born.
+It was also a memorable year for JFK’s family because it was also the year when his first child with Jacqueline Kennedy, Caroline, was born.

 Jack was becoming very popular in political circles.
 He was almost selected to run for vice president in 1956.
-But JFK decided he will run for president in the next election.
+But JFK decided he would run for president in the next election.

 President John F. Kennedy

-In the presidential election on November 8, 1960, JFK overpowered Republican Vice President Richard M. Nixon in a very tightly fought race.
-Jack garnered 2 firsts in becoming president.
-He was the first Catholic president.
-JFK was also the youngest president at 43.
-Before he was inaugurated, John Jr., his second child was born.
+In the presidential election on November 8, 1960, JFK overpowered Republican Vice President Richard Nixon in a very tightly fought race.

 January 20, 1961, was the day JFK was sworn in as president of the country.
-He asked the American people to know what they can do for the country, not what the country can do for them.
+He asked the American people to know what they could do for the country, not what the country could do for them.

-He also asked the people of the world to join with the USA to fight their common enemies: poverty, disease, tyranny, and war.
+He also asked the world’s people to join with the USA to fight their common enemies: poverty, disease, tyranny, and war.

 Jacqueline also got her share of the limelight when she gathered some of the finest American art pieces and furniture.
 She also restored the rooms of the White House to reflect America’s creativity and history.